elastic/elasticsearch-net/new_docs/contents/nest/indices/optimize.markdown

 # Optimize

-The optimize API allows to optimize one or more indices through an API.
-The optimize process basically optimizes the index for faster search operations (and relates to the number of segments a lucene index within each shard).
-The optimize operation allows to optimize the number of segments to optimize to.
+The optimize API allows you to optimize one or more indices through an API.
+The optimize process basically optimizes the index for faster search operations (and relates to the number of segments a Lucene index maintains within each shard).
+The optimize operation allows you to specify the maximum number of segments to use during the optimization.

 ## Optimize all